 Calm before the storm

 News of the fiasco was received with horror by both High Command and the SPD.
-Liebknecht and many of his Spartacist supporters responded by arguing that the government’s true face had finally been revealed.
-He and his closest allies argued that they should prompt a revolution through a series of strikes, preferably called before the January elections gave Ebert a democratic mandate through which he could neutralise SDP opponents.
+Liebknecht and many of his Spartacist supporters responded by noting that the government’s true face had finally been revealed.
+He and his closest allies argued they should seek revolution through a series of strikes, preferably called before the January elections gave Ebert a democratic mandate through which he could neutralise the SDP's opponents.
 Rosa Luxemburg again urged caution but was ignored, while Liebknecht’s bloc severed ties with the USPD and renamed itself the German Communist Party, the KPD.

-Also of assistance to Ebert was the USPD’s decision to withdraw from the government just as the SDP had done with von Baden’s short-live administration.
-However, the USPD had neither the popular support nor had the high-calibre politicians* required for co-opting and coalescing left-wing opposition within its ranks.
+Also of assistance to Ebert was the USPD’s decision to withdraw from the government just as the SDP had done during von Baden’s short-live administration.
+But in this instance, the USPD had neither the popular support nor had the high-calibre politicians* required for co-opting and coalescing left-wing opposition within its ranks.
 Their withdrawal also gave Ebert and the SPD greater control over state apparatus, including the security and armed services.
 Finally, it failed to staunch the flow of grassroots support from the USPD to the Spartacists, the latter increasingly seen as more authentic by those on the left.
 As for the sailors, they were content to rest on their laurels, waiting to see which way the wind blew.

 *Excepting, perhaps, Emil Barth.
-But like many heavy-weight politicians in smaller parties, Barth always assumed he had a level of importance far greater to the one actually occupied.
+But like many heavy-weight politicians in smaller parties, Barth assumed he had a level of importance far greater to the one he actually occupied.

 *The future president of Communist East Germany.

 The first battle-ready Freikorps unit was created by General Ludwig von Maercker, his men being well paid and highly motivated.
 Maercker had also chosen some excellent staff to help develop new tactics in urban warfare.
-Other Freikorps had also been formed.
-For example, several units had been created in rebellious Kiel, including the 1,600-men ‘Iron Brigade’ set up under Noske’s auspices after he had helped quash the naval mutiny.
+Other Freikorps were formed soon afterwards.
+For example, several units had been created in rebellious Kiel, including the 1,600-men ‘Iron Brigade’ set up under Noske’s auspices once he had helped quash the naval mutiny.
 By January 1919, the numbers involved were still comparatively small, although the ranks of Freikorps were growing on an almost daily basis.
-Unit size often depended on the popularity of the commanders, the Fuhrers,* and could range from a few hundred to a few thousand.
+Unit size often depended on the popularity of the commanders, the Fuhrers, and could range from a few hundred to a few thousand.